madetech/architecture-handbook/README.md

 ## Principles, Processes, Standards and Tools

 We maintain a list of [principles](principles.md) that we have observed teams using to be successful.

-## Internal Content

-Links to internal content for Made Tech staff.